Overnight Oats

 Pinterest Pin this recipe for later!

 I must confess: I almost always skip breakfast if I don’t plan ahead!
 Then, noon rolls around, and I am hangry.
-It’s not a good look—just ask my husband!
+It’s not a good look!
 That’s why having this overnight oatmeal in the fridge at all times is a MUST.
 Think of overnight oats as the cooler, more convenient cousin of traditional oatmeal.
 I add brown sugar, chia seeds, and cinnamon to my base recipe to create a delicious, well-rounded breakfast.
+But I didn’t stop there!
+I’m also sharing three delicious flavor variations and different topping ideas so you can make it your own!

-1. Cut the Sugar: Swap the brown sugar for honey if you want to use a different sweetener.
+5. Cut the sugar.
+Swap the brown sugar for honey if you want to use a different sweetener.
 Maple syrup and agave will work here, too.
 You can also reduce the amount of sugar or omit it altogether and rely on the natural sweetness of the milk!

 Share this recipe